linncao/3D_Chess_Set_in_VR/README.md

 In the last 2 spaces, especially environmental, players' performances are expected to vary greatly.
 Professional players might tackle the environment in very different ways from novice players.
 Analyzing the data collected from the eyetrackers and body sensors, we might teach novice players to replicate professional players' behaviors, in the hope that they might improve their performance as well.

+The VR environment can be viewed in the .mp4 file in the directory.